melisklc0/Introduction-to-Java/README.md

 # Introduction-to-Java
-My notes while learning the basics of programming with Java.
+My studies on learning the basics of programming with Java.

 "Algoritma ve Programlamaya Giriş"